re-ops/re-core/README.md

 [re-core]λ: (provision) ; puppet provision instances using re-mote
 ```

-Operations take a filtering function, making it real easy to partition and segement the instances we operate on:
+Operations take a filtering function, making it real easy to select the instances we operate on:

 ```clojure
 [re-core]λ: (halt (by-type :redis))